rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

     axis=1
 )
 ```
-We'll next need to get the mean across each row and add it to the matrix.
+We'll calculate the mean subject-subject class differences for each row and add this to the table.

 ```py
 distance_matrix["mean_distance"] = distance_matrix.mean(axis=1)
 ```

-Let's bring this up:
+Let's see the output:
 <br>

 | **user_name** | **adelmo** | **carlitos** | **charles** | **eurico** | **jeremy** | **pedro** | **mean_distance** |
 |---|---|---|---|---|---|---|---|
 | **adelmo**   | 0.0000 | 0.1312 | 0.1707 | 0.1151 | 0.1355 | 0.1231 | 0.1126 |